sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 activist advocating for data sovereignty and privacy laws in the EU.

 On Sunday, there was nothing in particular scheduled, but a handful of people gathered back at c-base to hack on various Matrix-related projects.
+It was a nice, relaxing way to end the conference.

 ## Lange Nacht der Museen

-On Saturday, a few of us headed out after dinner to *Lange Nacht der Museen*, an event in Berlin where the museums are open late into the night and you can visit all of them for a discounted fee.
+On Saturday night, a few of us headed out after dinner to *Lange Nacht der Museen*, an event in Berlin where the museums are open late into the night and you can visit all of them for a discounted fee.
 Christian, networkException, Jan, and myself went, and we started at the Deutsches Technikmuseum which is a technology museum inside of an old train station.
 The museum had displays about the history of many different technologies including automobiles, motorcycles, audio-visual equipment, networks, and computers.

 <figure>
   <table class="gallery">